Bank vs broker: which is best?

 Brokers work on behalf of the client

-This difference can also have critical implications on the way each institution structures a loan.
-A good mortgage broker with a thorough understanding of their client’s investment needs will always look to structure a loan in a manner that supports their long-term goals and enables them to move forwards in their investment journey.
-Banks, on the other hand, will often look to structure a loan in a way that mitigates risk for them.
-In some cases, this can lead to issues such as cross-collateralisation, whereby more than one property is used as security against a loan.
-Whilst less risky for the banks, this can lead to big issues down the line should an investor wish to sell one of the properties under the mortgage contract, and it could also hinder their eligibility for future property investment loans from other lenders.
+This difference can also have critical implications for how each institution structures a loan.
+A good mortgage broker with a thorough understanding of their client’s investment needs will always look to structure a loan in a way that supports their long-term goals and allows them to move forward in their investment journey.
+Banks, on the other hand, will often structure a loan in a way that mitigates risk for them.
+In some cases, this can lead to issues such as cross-collateralisation, where more than one property is used as security against a loan.
+Whilst this reduces risk for the bank, it can create challenges for investors looking to sell one of the properties under the mortgage contract and may hinder eligibility for future investment loans from other lenders.

 Ongoing support